 Nearby, vast quarries once worked by prisoners can also be explored.
 You can still see the ancient grooves from where the rock was removed during the excavations.
 The 65 m (213 ft) cave known as the 'Ear of Dionysius' has perfect acoustics and was said to have been used by the tyrant Dionysius the Elder (ruler of Syracuse from 434-367 BC) to eavesdrop on prisoners.
 You'll also find a range of other ruins, including a 2nd-century Roman arena.

-Suggested itineraries featuring Syracuse
+Suggested itinerary featuring Syracuse

 Map of Syracuse